-- A stand-down may be issued by the Energy Division PM, CM, DCM, or SCE, as described in Section 2.3.1.
-Work will be halted temporarily to discuss a current compliance concern and/or realign compliance activities as appropriate. - Issues that are not resolved within the length of time agreed upon by SCE and the Energy Division CM will be subject to further non-compliance notices and potential stop-work orders. - Serious or emergency compliance incidents that occur on the weekend or after normal business hours (i.e., 8am to 5pm) will be addressed by staff identified as emergency contacts on the Project Contact List (Attachment A).
+- A stand-down may be issued by the Energy Division PM, CM, DCM, or SCE, as described in Section 3.5.4.
+Work will be temporarily halted to discuss a current compliance concern and/or realign compliance activities as appropriate. - Issues that are not resolved within the length of time agreed upon by SCE and the Energy Division CM will be subject to further non-compliance notices and potential stop-work orders. - Serious or emergency compliance incidents that occur on the weekend or after normal business hours (i.e., 8:00 a.m. to 5:00 p.m.) will be addressed by staff identified as emergency contacts on the Project Contact List (Attachment A). - Permitting agencies may require notification if there is an incident that relates to an agency's jurisdiction over the project.
+SCE shall be responsible for notifications to permitting agencies and shall provide copies to the CPUC of official notifications and submittals sent to other agencies.
+If the CPUC finds that a notification to another agency is required, it may direct SCE to notify the other agency.